dablockdao/polkadot-ecosystem/README.md

 ### [media.polkadotecosystem.com](https://media.polkadotecosystem.com)

-Polkadot Media serves as a central hub for multimedia content related to the Polkadot ecosystem.
+Polkadot Media serves as a central point for multimedia content related to the Polkadot ecosystem.

 #### Features: